The Antoinette Westphal College of Media Arts & Design

 Undergraduate Co-operative Education

 Westphal students spend a minimum of six months (two terms) applying classroom and studio skills in positions within their chosen professions.
 Often referred to as "The Ultimate Internship," a co-op is a valuable, direct way to learn about a career, work with other professionals, and gain skills and experience that set Drexel graduates apart from students who complete their professional education in more traditional academic settings.
-While co-op opportunities may be either paid and unpaid, students who participate in the co-op program typically receive higher starting salaries post-graduation than graduates of other schools.
+While co-op opportunities may be either paid or unpaid, students who participate in the co-op program typically receive higher starting salaries post-graduation than graduates of other schools.

 Visit the Drexel Steinbright Career Development Center page for more detailed information on co-op and post-graduate opportunities.